kristijorgji/laravel5.3-improved/readme.md

 2. run "php artisan migrate" to create all the necessary tables for setting up user and roles
 3. (optiona) run "php artisan db:seed" to add 2 roles ("Admin" and "User") and 1 admin user that I have created in the seed files
 4. use your .env file, put correct email settings and database settings

-Configuration
+5. php artisan jwt:generate to create secret key used to sign the tokens for the api routes Configuration
 --------------------------------